Heliconian Club

 The Toronto Heliconian Club is a non-profit association of women involved in the arts and letters based in Toronto, Ontario.
 It operates out of Heliconian Hall, a historic building located in the Yorkville area of central Toronto.
 Founded in 1909, the Club still focuses on its original commitment to women supporting and working in the arts.

 Today, the club has six sections – Drama, Dance, Humanities, Literature, Music and Visual Arts – open to all professional women working in or supporting the arts.
 The Club runs a Literary Lecture Series (founded in 1996) and a Concert Series, as well as a Salon Series that features speakers from across the arts spectrum.
 These are open to the public, with the exception of the Literary Lecture Series, which is by subscription only.

 A key initiative of the Club over the last decade has been to establish artistic residencies for young female artists setting out on a professional career in Music, Literature, Visual Arts, Drama and Dance.
 The club offers the musician, dancer and dramatist rehearsal space at the club, and an evening in which they can perform their artistic projects at the club before a paying audience.
-The Visual Artist is given a solo show of her works at the end of the residency in June of each year and is able to attend the Life Drawing Sessions at the Monday Sketch Club free of charge.
+The Visual Artist is given a solo show of her works at the end of the residency in June of each year and is able to attend weekly Sessions at the Monday Life Drawing Program free of charge.
 The Writer in residence is given a subscription to the Literary Lecture Series and the opportunity during her residency to share her current writing project with members of the club.